k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_on_Kubernetes/01_K2cloud_Self-hosted_K8s_Installation.md

 ### NGINX Ingress Controller

 K2view uses NGINX as the default Ingress Controller for routing external traffic to services inside the Kubernetes cluster.
-This controller provides a flexible, production-grade entry point capable of handling TLS termination, path-based routing, rate limiting, and custom annotations for fine-grained access control.
+This controller provides a flexible, production-grade entry point that can handle TLS termination, path-based routing, rate limiting, and custom annotations for fine-grained access control.

 #### Deployment Considerations:
 - Deployed using Helm and runs within its namespace (typically `ingress-nginx`).
 - Configured to support HTTPS, with TLS certificates passed via Kubernetes secrets.
-- Offers load balancing and reverse proxy functionality for accessing services like Fabric, TDM, and Studio externally.
+- Provides load balancing and reverse proxy functionality for accessing services such as Fabric, TDM, and Studio externally.
 - Compatible with both subdomain-based and context-based URL routing schemes.
 - Custom annotations may be required depending on the cloud platform (e.g., internal vs. public load balancer annotations in Azure or AWS).